-3.5 Service-Oriented Architectures as a Step Toward Cloud Computing

-An SOA involves policies, principles, and a framework that illustrate how network services can be leveraged by enterprise applications to achieve desired business outcomes.
-These outcomes include enabling the business capabilities to be provided and consumed as a set of services.
-SOA is thus an architectural style that encourages the creation of coupled business services.
+Service-Oriented Architectures as a Step Toward 3.5 Cloud Computing architectural style that encourages the creation of coupled business services.
 The "services" in SOA are business services.
 For example, updating a customer's service-level agreement is a business service, updating a record in a database is not.
 A service is a unit of work done by a service provider to achieve desired end results for a service consumer.